Why you should choose electric heating over gas

 There are Wi-Fi controlled options available with gas, but these tend to be an additional (or replacement) thermostat that needs to be purchased and fitted.
 This generally needs installation by a professional.

 Built-in Wi-Fi now comes as standard with many electric heating systems, without the need for additional thermostats or parts.
-In fact, we were one of the very first electric heating manufacturers to incorporate Wi-Fi into our products, all controlled by our free app, Rointe Connect.
+In fact, we were one of the very first manufacturers to incorporate Wi-Fi into our products, all controlled by our free app, Rointe Connect.

 In the past, the decision always came down to two options, old fashion gas central heating or inefficient electric storage heaters.
 However, electric heating today has evolved to include smart, stylish and effective systems that are an economical alternative.
 They should be given due consideration when replacing or installing a new, energy-efficient heating system into your property, as they are gradually replacing antiquated gas systems.